choojs/wayfarer/README.md

 Routes can register multiple callbacks.
 The callback can return values when called.

+### matchedRoute = router.match(route)
+Matches a route and returns an object.
+The returned object contains the properties `{cb, params, route}`.
+This method does not invoke the callback of a route.
+If no route matches, the default route will be returned.
+If no default route matches, an error will be thrown.

 ### val = router(route, [arg1, ...])
 Match a route and execute the corresponding callback.
 Alias: `router.emit()`.
 Returns a values from the matched route (e.g. useful for streams).
 Any